 How to Create a Cross-Platform User Experience

-Let’s go deeper into the subject and see how we can help users be more satisfied with their browsing experiences.
+Let’s go deeper into the subject and see how UX design firms can help users be more satisfied with their browsing experiences.
 These are some things to keep in mind:

 The concept is simple: reduce the learning time of the audience.
 To do it, we need to set contents and layouts in a way that allows them to be easily recognizable even if the user has switched between the devices.

 A good example is the Netflix user experience.
-As you know, there is an app, a website, but TVs also have their app, as well as game consoles.
-In all these variants, however, Netflix needs to have a minimum-common-denominator that can convey its identity and not be confused with anyone else.
+As you know, there is an app, and a website, but TVs also have their app, as well as game consoles.
+In all these variants, however, Netflix needs to have a minimum common denominator that can convey its identity and not be confused with anyone else.